When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 But mechanical rebalancing also imposes challenges.
 By rebalancing on autopilot and without further consideration, you are likely to be rebalancing out of assets in a positive trend, and by into assets that are declining.
 This could, with some bad luck, worsen a drawdown, if you would be scaling back on an asset that would offset losses, and buy an asset that will continue to be losing you money.
 You are therefore at risk at giving up potential return.

-By giving your rebalancing strategy a bit of extra love, and expanding on this part of your overall strategy, you could by implementing trend-following rules, reduce drawdowns, and hence slightly increase your risk-adjusted (and absolute) return.
+By giving your rebalancing strategy a little bit more attention, and expanding on this part of your overall strategy, you could by implementing trend-following rules, reduce drawdowns, and hence slightly increase your risk-adjusted (and absolute) return.

 Such strategies vary in form, and you could implement it in many different ways depending on how much time you are willing to invest in managing your portfolio.
 For most retail investors, the additional small gain might not be worth the time if you would be going for the most advanced trend-following strategies for rebalancing.